Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Juni 2025 17.29.42 UTC
+- WIB: Minggu, 22 Juni 2025 18.22.12 UTC
-- WITA: Minggu, 22 Juni 2025 18.29.42 UTC
+- WITA: Minggu, 22 Juni 2025 19.22.12 UTC
-- WIT: Minggu, 22 Juni 2025 19.29.42 UTC
+- WIT: Minggu, 22 Juni 2025 20.22.12 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: nature
+Kategori: success